La Familia (professional wrestling): Edge and Vickie's engagement

-As well as being opposed by Batista and The Undertaker, the group faced a different kind of opposition from Chavo Guerrero Jr. Chavo, Vickie's nephew, voiced his misgiving about her relationship with Edge, thinking it disrespected the Guerrero name, alluding to Vickie being the off-screen widow of Eddie Guerrero.
-Despite being forced to face Edge's enemies, Chavo was soon brought around and welcomed into the group when Edge appeared on ECW on Sci-Fi in mid-January to help Chavo win contendership for the ECW Championship by beating CM Punk, having lost twice already.
-Using her power to influence ECW General Manager Armando Estrada, Vickie turned Chavo's championship match into a no disqualification and with Edge using a spear on Punk, Chavo became the ECW Champion on January 22.
+As well as being opposed by Batista and The Undertaker, the group faced a different kind of opposition from Chavo Guerrero.
+Chavo, Vickie's nephew, voiced his misgiving about her relationship with Edge, thinking it disrespected the Guerrero name, alluding to Vickie being the off-screen widow of Eddie Guerrero.
+Despite being forced to face Edge's enemies, Chavo was soon brought around and welcomed into the group when Edge appeared on the January 15, 2008 episode of ECW to help Chavo win contendership for the ECW Championship by beating CM Punk, having lost twice already.
+Using her power to influence ECW General Manager Armando Estrada, Vickie turned Chavo's championship match into a no disqualification and with Edge using a spear on Punk, Chavo defeated Punk to win the ECW Championship on the January 22 episode of ECW.
 With two World Championships in their possession, Edge and Vickie's relationship fully established, and Chavo fully on board, the group began to act as a family, thereby calling themselves La Familia.